jonny9066/tello-slam-and-recognition/README.md

 (The red line corresponds to distance measureemnt in the 3D world)

 ### Object Detection
 We first compute the location of the object in the bounding box and then try to add it to the map.
-We check whether the current object has already been added by comparing its location to that of existing objects by using the distance between them, where a small enough distance indicates equality.
+We check whether the current object has already been added by comparing its location to that of existing objects; we compare by using the distance between the objects, where a small enough distance indicates equality.
 If there is no match, we add a new object, and if there is a match, we update the location of the matched object.
-To avoid making many comparisons with each new frame, we wait until a the same location is detected several times in a row and only then attempt to add a new object.
+To avoid making many comparisons with each new frame, we wait until a the same object is detected several times in a row and only then attempt to add it.

 **Object detection algorithm in detail**